| Phylum Cnidaria

 average 15-25cm long.
 Sometimes really small ones 2-4cm long are seen.

-Each sea pen is a colony of three or four different kinds of polyps
+Each sea pen is a colony of different kinds of polyps connected to

-The central stalk is a kind of animal, called the axial or primary
+There is usually a central 'stem', called the axial or primary polyp,

-polyp forms a muscular 'foot' (called the peduncle) that anchors the
+forms a muscular 'foot' (called the peduncle) that anchors the colony

-colony and retracts the whole colony into the ground at low tide.
+and retracts the whole colony into the ground at low tide.
+This portion

-This portion lacks other kinds of polyps.
-The central stalk is usually
+lacks other kinds of polyps.
+The central stalk is usually stiffened

-stiffened by an internal 'bone' made of calcium.
-You might sometimes
+by an internal 'bone' made of calcium.
+You might sometimes come across

 The upper half called the rachis sticks out of the surface.
 The rachis

 is the budding zone where other kinds of polyps emerge.
-Called secondary
+Some may have

 There is also another kind of highly modified polyp, called siphonozooids,